prigaux/notes/migrate-debian-php-fpm-to-minimal-docker.md

 Here is a minimal migration from debian host PHP-FPM to docker, with
-* no networking complexity/mess: use host network when you do not want your container to use a new IP.
+* no networking complexity/mess: use host network. (when you do not want your container to use a new IP)
-* manual handling of FPM listen ports is tedious, better continue to use UNIX socket.
+* manual handling of FPM listen ports is tedious, better keep using UNIX socket.

 Full example: